apella1/apella1/README.md

 # Excited to connect with you!

-- I build things mostly using Go and TypeScript.
+- I build things mostly using TypeScript.
+I also write some Java and Go.
 - 🖥️ Check out my [portfolio](http://www.johnapella.tech)

 ### Skills